 Butterscotch & Chocolate Oatmeal Cookies

-- 1/2 teaspoon salt
+- 1/2 teaspoon Salt

-1 teaspoon vanilla
+- 1 teaspoon Vanilla Extract

 In a large mixing bowl, combine the butter, sugars, eggs, and vanilla and beat together well.
-Slowly add the dry ingredients to the wet mixture, mixing well after each addition.
-Finally, add the chips and stir into the mixture by hand.
+Slowly add the dry ingredients to the wet mixture, and mix until everything is well combined.
+Finally, stir in the chips.

 Drop by spoonfuls onto ungreased cookie sheets and bake for 10 to 12 minutes, or until slightly browned on bottom.

 A few more notes: